🌜

 • A12 Account holders shall not connect to VATSIM with a callsign, or other identifier, that implies or designates a status they do not hold including, but not limited to, those reserved for, or generally used by, Founders, members of the Board of Governors, Supervisors, and/or any other network staff.
 Furthermore, account holders shall not state, imply, or otherwise communicate that they hold a status they do not.

 • A13 Account holders shall only connect to VATSIM as an observer, a pilot, or an air traffic controller.
 No other connection is permitted.
+Fictional and/or unrealistic aircraft/vehicles are not authorized.
 Military, paramilitary or civilian government agency operations and/or activities must be authorized by an approved Special Operations Organization.
 Special Operations restrictions and procedures are defined in the Special Operations Policy.

 • A14 Voice is the preferred method of communication on VATSIM.
 Account holders should use voice if able to do so but must accommodate the use of text.
 Only unaltered speech is permitted to be transmitted.